Work & Business Guide in Albania

 Work Visa Requirements

-EU citizens can stay visa-free for 90 days in 180; work permit required for longer employment via local authorities, simplified under EU integration progress.
+EU citizens can stay up to 90 days visa-free; work permit required for longer employment, processed via local authorities in 15-30 days.

 Business Registration